 Do not worry about having sex

-Literally, just don’t worry about it.
+Don’t worry about it.
 It probably isn’t going to happen.
-It might happen, once or twice.
+It might happen once or twice.

-Women tend to go into overdrive during the 2nd trimester, and that is when your chances are likely to arrive.
-When it does, don’t worry about hurting the baby, it just ain’t gonna happen Man.
+Women tend to go into overdrive during the 2nd trimester when your chances are likely to arrive.
+But, when it does, don’t worry about hurting the baby; it just isn’t going to happen, man.